ProtoconNet/protocon-general-doc-ko/docs/cli/seal.rst

 | We will proceed with the process of creating two accounts, ``ac0`` and ``ac1`` as an example.

-| For how to create a keypair, please refer to `Key Command <https://protocon-general-doc.readthedocs.io/en/latest/docs/cli/key.html#>`_.
+| For how to create a keypair, please refer to :ref:`key command`.

 | The operation that creates account ``ac0`` is as follows.